OpenTreeOfLife/reference-taxonomy/doc/method/results.md

  * Maximum depth of any node in the tree: 38
  * Branching factor: average 13.02 children per internal node

-## Polysemy analysis:
+## Homonym analysis:

 7360 of them [on a recent run].
 That's too many.

- * Could we classify the polysemies?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
+ * Could we classify the homonyms?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
      * sibling, cousin, parent/child, within code, between codes
      * how many inherited from source taxonomy, as opposed to created?
      * could be created via barrier taxonomy separation